Communication studies: In Canada

-With the early influence of federal institutional inquiries, notably the 1951 Massey Commission, which "investigated the overall state of culture in Canada," the study of communication in Canada has frequently focused on the development of a cohesive national culture, and on infrastructural empires of social and material circulation.
+With the early influence of federal institutional inquiries, notably the 1951 Massey Commission, which "investigated the overall state of culture in Canada", the study of communication in Canada has frequently focused on the development of a cohesive national culture, and on infrastructural empires of social and material circulation.
 Although influenced by the American Communication tradition and British Cultural Studies, Communication studies in Canada has been more directly oriented toward the state and the policy apparatus, for example the Canadian Radio-television and Telecommunications Commission.
 Influential thinkers from the Canadian communication tradition include Harold Innis, Marshall McLuhan, Florian Sauvageau, Gertrude Robinson, Marc Raboy, Dallas Smythe, James R. Taylor, François Cooren, Gail Guthrie Valaskakis and George Grant.

 Communication studies within Canada are a relatively new discipline, however, there are programs and departments to support and teach this topic in about 13 Canadian universities and many colleges as well.
 The Communication et information from Laval, and the Canadian Journal of Communication from McGill University in Montréal, are two journals that exist in Canada.
 There are also organizations and associations, both national and in Québec, that appeal to the specific interests that are targeted towards these academics.
 These specific journals consist of representatives from the industry of communication, the government, and members of the public as a whole.

 Scope and topics

 Communication studies integrates aspects of both social sciences and the humanities.
 As a social science, the discipline overlaps with sociology, psychology, anthropology, biology, political science, economics, and public policy.
 From a humanities perspective, communication is concerned with rhetoric and persuasion (traditional graduate programs in communication studies trace their history to the rhetoricians of Ancient Greece).
 Humanities approaches to communication often overlap with history, philosophy, English, and cultural studies.

 Communication research informs politicians and policy makers, educators, strategists, legislators, business magnates, managers, social workers, non-governmental organizations, non-profit organizations, and people interested in resolving communication issues in general.
 There is often a great deal of crossover between social research, cultural research, market research, and other statistical fields.

 Recent critiques have been made about the homogeneity of communication scholarship.
-For example, Chakravartty, et al. (2018) find that white scholars are comprise the vast majority of publications, citations, and editorial positions.
-This state is particularly problematic for a interdisciplinary field that engages with a wide range of social justice concerns.
+For example, Chakravartty, et al. (2018) find that white scholars comprise the vast majority of publications, citations, and editorial positions.
+From a post-colonial point of view, this state is problematic because communication studies engages with a wide range of social justice concerns.